rsyncOSX/RsyncUIdocs/content/post/swiftui.md

 ## About the development and progress

-There are some more info about the progress witing [the changelog](/post/changelog/).
+There are some more info about the progress in [the todo list](/post/todo/).

 The final version will be released sometime closer to summer 2021.
 Most of the core basic functions like executing tasks, compute the parameters to rsync are reused code from the current version.
 And most of the executing part is stable and working.